facebookarchive/AsyncDisplayKit/docs/index.md

 (ASDK can also be used as a regular static library:  Copy the project to your codebase manually, adding `AsyncDisplayKit.xcodeproj` to your workspace.
-Add `libAsyncDisplayKit.a` to the "Link Binary With Libraries" build phase.
+Add `libAsyncDisplayKit.a`, AssetsLibrary, and Photos to the "Link Binary With Libraries" build phase.
 Include `-lc++ -ObjC` in your project linker flags.)

 Import the framework header, or create an [Objective-C bridging header](https://developer.apple.com/library/ios/documentation/swift/conceptual/buildingcocoaapps/MixandMatch.html)